Clastify logo

 A vaccine is a preparation containing antigens, or nucleic acids that code for antigens, that stimulates immunity to a specific pathogen without causing the disease.
 Immunization is the process of developing immunity, usually after vaccination or previous infection.

-Some vaccines contain the antigen itself, for example a pathogen protein.
+Some vaccines contain the antigen itself, such as a pathogen protein.
 Others contain DNA or RNA sequences that host cells use to make the antigen.
-In both cases, the immune system meets a recognizable molecule from the pathogen without facing the full danger of the disease.
+In both cases, the immune system meets a recognizable molecule from the pathogen, without facing the full danger of the disease.

 The vaccine triggers a primary immune response.
 Antigen-specific lymphocytes are activated, B-cells can form plasma cells, antibodies are produced, and memory cells may remain.
 If the real pathogen enters later, the secondary immune response is faster and stronger, making the pathogen more likely to be eliminated before serious disease develops.